-SSL Record Protocol
+11.2 SSL Record Protocol

-- This protocol provides two services for SSL connections: - 1.
-Confidentiality using conventional encryption. - 2.
-Message Integrity using a Message Authentication Code (MAC). - In order to operate on data the protocol performs the following actions (see figure 2): - It takes an application message to be transmitted and fragments it into manageable blocks.
-These block are $2^{14} = 16,384$ bytes or less.
+This protocol provides two services for SSL connections:

+- 1. Confidentiality using conventional encryption. - 2.
+Message Integrity using a Message Authentication Code (MAC).

+In order to operate on data the protocol performs the following actions (see figure 11.2):

-- These blocks are then optionally compressed which must be lossless and may not increase the content length by more than 1024 bytes. - A message authentication code is then computed over the compressed data using a shared secret key.
+- It takes an application message to be transmitted and fragments it into manageable blocks.
+These blocks are $2^{14} = 16,384$ bytes or less. - These blocks are then optionally compressed which must be lossless and may not increase the content length by more than 1024 bytes. - A message authentication code is then computed over the compressed data using a shared secret key.
 This is then appended to the compressed (or plaintext) block. - The compressed message plus MAC are then encrypted using symmetric encryption.
-Encryption may not increase the content length by more than 1024 bytes, so that the total length may not exceed $2^{14} + 2048$.
-A number of different encryption algorithms are permitted. - The final step is to prepend a header.
+Encryption may not increase the content length by more than 1024 bytes, so that the total length may not exceed $2^{14} + 2048$ .
+A number of different encryption algorithms are permitted. - The final step is to prepend a header, consisting of the following fields:

-Figure 2: SSL Record Protocol Operation.
+Figure 11.2: SSL Record Protocol Operation.

-- The header consists of the following fields: - Content type (8 bits) The higher layer protocol used to process the enclosed fragment. - Major Version (8 bits) Indicates major version of SSL in use.
+- Content type (8 bits) The higher layer protocol used to process the enclosed fragment. - Major Version (8 bits) Indicates major version of SSL in use.
 For SSLv3, the value is 3. - Minor Version (8 bits) Indicates minor version in use.
 For SSLv3, the value is 0. - Compressed Length (16 bits) The length in bytes of the compressed (or plaintext) fragment.

-• The overall format is shown in figure 3.
+The overall format is shown in figure 11.3.